Qengineering/Face-Recognition-Raspberry-Pi-64-bits/README.md

 ------------

 ## CMake.
-Instead of Code::Blocks you can now use CMake to build the application.<br/>
+Instead of Code::Blocks, you can now use CMake to build the application.<br/>
 Please follow the instructions at [#12](https://github.com/Qengineering/Face-Recognition-Raspberry-Pi-64-bits/issues/12)

 ------------